Last Updated on August 27, 2023 by Louise Carter

 Disadvantages of Sleeping in a Hammock

-Before permanently trading your bed for a hammock, understand the potential hazards.
-If you have any reason to believe these issues will be at play, consider sticking with a bed.
+Before permanently trading your bed for a hammock, understand the hazards.
+If you have any reason to believe these issues will be at play, continue using a bed.

 Hammocks Must be Affixed Safely